 - A. This contract is a covered transaction for purposes of 2 C.F.R. pt.
 180 and 2 C.F.R. pt.
 3000.
-As such the contractor is required to verify that none of the contractor, its principals (defined at 2 C.F.R. § 180.995), or its affiliates (defined at 2 C.F.R. § 180.905) are excluded (defined at 2 C.F.R. § 180.940) or disqualified (defined at 2 C.F.R. § 180.935). - B. Contractor represents and warrants that it is not debarred, suspended, or otherwise excluded from or ineligible for participation in Federal assistance programs under Executive Order 12549, "Debarment and Suspension" or on the USEPA's List of Violating Facilities.
-Contractor agrees that neither Contractor nor any of its third party subcontractors shall enter into any third party subcontractor who is debarred, suspended, or otherwise excluded from or ineligible for participation in Federal assistance programs under executive Order 12549 or on the USEPA's List of Violating Facilities.
-Contractor shall enter into any third party subcontractor who is debarred, suspended, or otherwise excluded from or ineligible for participation in Federal assistance programs under executive Order 12549 or on the USEPA's List of Violating Facilities.
+As such the contractor is required to verify that none of the contractor, its principals (defined at 2 C.F.R. § 180.995), or its affiliates (defined at 2 C.F.R. § 180.940) or disqualified (defined at 2 C.F.R. § 180.935). - B. Contractor represents and warrants that it is not debarred, suspended, or otherwise excluded from or ineligible for participation in Federal assistance programs under Executive Order 12549, "Debarment and Suspension" or on the USEPA's List of Violating Facilities.
+Contractor agrees that neither Contractor nor any of its third party subcontractors shall enter into any third party subcontracts for any of the work under this Agreement with a third party subcontractor who is debarred, suspended, or otherwise excluded from or ineligible for participation in Federal assistance programs under executive Order 12549 or on the USEPA's List of Violating Facilities.
 Gov. Code § 4477. - C. The contractor must comply with 2 C.F.R. pt.
 180, subpart C and 2 C.F.R. pt.
 3000, subpart C and must include a requirement to comply with these regulations in any lower tier covered transaction it enters into.
 Contractor agrees to the provisions of Attachment E1, Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion-Lower Tier Covered Transactions, attached hereto and incorporated herein.
 For purposes of this Agreement and Attachment E1, Contractor is the "prospective lower tier participant." - D. The Contractor agrees to include paragraphs A and B above in each third party subcontract financed in whole or in part with Federal assistance provided by FEMA.
 It is further agreed that the paragraphs shall not be modified, except to identify the subcontractor who will be subject to its provisions. - E. This certification is a material representation of fact relied upon by County.
 If it is later determined that the contractor did not comply with 2 C.F.R. pt.
 180, subpart C and 2 C.F.R. pt.
 3000, subpart C, in addition to remedies available to the State of California, the County, and the Federal Government may pursue available remedies, including but not limited to suspension and/or debarment. - F. The bidder or proposer agrees to comply with the requirements of 2 C.F.R. pt.
 180, subpart C and 2 C.F.R. pt.
 3000, subpart C while this offer is valid and throughout the period of any contract that may arise from this offer.
 The bidder or proposer further agrees to include a provision requiring such compliance in its lower tier covered transactions."